JuliaPhylo/PhyloGaussianBeliefProp.jl/docs/src/man/getting_started.md

 ![](../assets/lazaridis_2014_trim.png)

-In this example, the trait `x` observed for the tip species is univariate.
+In this example, the trait `x` observed (this is simulated) for the tip species is univariate.
 We have mapped the observed data to the corresponding species in the dataframe `df`.

 The call to `preorder!` updates `net` to contain a list of its nodes arranged in